loldenburg/datalayertest/README.md

 * `link__srchFilter__select`
 * `view__ecommerce__purchase`

-The script will look if there is a test for the given Event Name.
-If there is a test, it will load the Test Schema and import the libraries or other Schema Lists for the test.
+The script will look if there is a test defined for the given Event Name in the testing map (`TMSHelper.event2DLVarMap`) .
+If so, it imports the test schema and execute the test.

-Failed Tests are logged to an `error` Object.
-The error object will be logged as an exception in Tealium Functions, and it can be sent to your destination of choice (e.g. an InfluxDB and/or a Google Cloud Function URL) for more monitoring and debugging.
+#### The `allEvents` and `anyProdHit` Tests

+Even if an event name has no specific test defined yet, the `allEvents` test will always run.
+Similarly, if an Event has a `prod_id` property, it is assumed that this is a product-specific Event, so the `anyProdHit` test will also run.
+In these "all-encompassing" tests, you should specify all the variables that should always be there and what they are expected to look like.

+This allows you to reduce the event-specific test definitions to only those variables that are different for that particular event.
+So the more you handle in the allEvents and anyProdHit tests, the more you can scale your tests and avoid redundancies.

 ### What is a good Event Name?

-Make sure to define your event names not too low-granular so you don't need to write too many tests for very similar events (see "Importing (referencing) other test definitions" below on how to set up your test definitions with as little redundancy as possible)).
-E.g. an Event name containing the URL Path is too low-granular, because it would assume that every page has its own data layer tests.
+Make sure to define your event names not too granularly so you don't need to write too many tests for very similar events (see "Importing (referencing) other test definitions" below on how to set up your test definitions with as little redundancy as possible)).
+E.g. an event name containing the URL Path is too low-granular, because it would assume that every page has its own data layer test.

 ## Test Schemas ("globals")

-The Test Schemas (in the `shared/globals` folder) are JSON files named after the Event Name, e.g. `view__ecommerce__purchase.json`.
+The actual test schemas (in the `shared/globals` folder) are JSON files named after the event name + `.json`, e.g. `view__ecommerce__purchase.json`.
+Some examples have been provided in that folder for you to get started.
+The actual test definitions in your case of course depend on your specific data layer.

-For example, this is how the Test schema could look like for PDP Views:
+For example, this is how the test schema could look like for PDP Views:

 ```json
 {